DragonLiu1995/CVPR-2024-Speech_Audio_Music-Papers/README.md

 # CVPR-2024-Speech_Audio_Music-Papers
-A curated collections of papers related to the topics of joint learning of vision with speech, audio or music (audio-visual learning) in CVPR 2024.
+A collections of papers related to the topics of joint learning of vision with speech, audio or music (audio-visual learning) in CVPR 2024.
+For folks who work in the field related to audio-visual learning, computer audition, speech/audio/music, this repo gives a brief summary of the accepted papers (main conference) along with their code and/or dataset.
+More information will be updated for works that are accepted in workshops or demos.

 ## 🗞️ papers along with associated code

-# Speech
+## Speech

 * [Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion](https://openaccess.thecvf.com/content/CVPR2024/papers/Chhatre_Emotional_Speech-driven_3D_Body_Animation_via_Disentangled_Latent_Diffusion_CVPR_2024_paper.pdf) Chhatre, Kiran and Daněček, Radek and Athanasiou, Nikos and Becherini, Giorgio and Peters, Christopher and Black, Michael J. and Bolkart, Timo [[code]](https://github.com/kiranchhatre/amuse)
 * [ES³: Evolving Self-Supervised Learning of Robust Audio-Visual Speech Representations](https://openaccess.thecvf.com/content/CVPR2024/papers/Zhang_ES3_Evolving_Self-Supervised_Learning_of_Robust_Audio-Visual_Speech_Representations_CVPR_2024_paper.pdf) Yuanhang, Zhang and Shuang, Yang and Shiguang, Shan and Xilin, Chen